-PE is not only common, it can also cause great angst, psychological distress, and confidence issues in some men.
-And, although your partner may have a hard time opening up and sharing his concerns with you, encouraging him to talk to you or a doctor about it may help him overcome this sexual roadblock.
+PE is not only common, but it can also cause great angst, psychological distress, and confidence issues in some men.
+And although your partner may have a hard time opening up and sharing his concerns with you, encouraging him to talk to you or a doctor about it may help him overcome this sexual roadblock.

 PE doesn’t have to rule your sex life.
-In fact, with your love, patience, and encouragement, the sex can be everything you imagined.
+In fact, with your love, patience, and encouragement, sex can be everything you imagined.
 The first step to helping your partner recover from PE is to learn what it is, what to expect (signs and symptoms), and how it is commonly treated.

 The goal of this article is to teach you how to encourage your partner to get treatment.

-It is difficult to pinpoint exactly what counts as premature ejaculation (PE) because it is often defined many different ways.
+It is difficult to pinpoint exactly what counts as premature ejaculation (PE) because it is often defined in many different ways.
 For instance, a literature review on the definitions of acquired and lifelong PE found that both forms are characterized by:

 - ejaculation that typically occurs within 60-seconds after vaginal penetration [..] (lifelong PE) or a significant and/or troublesome decline of 3-minutes or less in latency (acquired PE)

 - an inability to delay ejaculation during all or almost all vaginal penetrations, and lastly,

 - unpleasant or negative personal sexual experiences (i.e., anxiety, emotional distress, concern, and frustration) leading to an avoidance of sexual intimacy.

 On the other hand, recently, the International Society of Sexual Medicine determined that PE is defined as ejaculation that occurs within 3 minutes of penetration.
 So, you can see where the confusion is coming from.